huiwang/hashcode-2018-self-driving-rides/README.md

-This score is achieved during the extended round.
-I attempted a simulated-annealing approach and failed at the qualification round.
+This score is achieved with integer programming during the extended round.
+I attempted a simulated-annealing approach during the qualification round but failed to have a good score.

 # Score